 Heritage Rail Trail County Park

-In addition to the Colonial Courthouse, three historic structures are located on the trail.
-The first historic structure, Hanover Junction, offers an abundance of Civil War history.
+Speaking of history, there are a number of historical sites to explore along the rail trail.
+Hanover Junction offers an abundance of Civil War history.
 President Lincoln visited the station on his way to and from Gettysburg to deliver the Gettysburg Address, and, in April 1865, Lincoln's funeral train passed through Hanover Junction.
 A museum is open on the station's first floor.

 Named Pennsylvania's Trail of the Year in 2015, the Heritage Rail Trail is popular for biking, hiking, walking, jogging and horseback riding.